johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

     - Click "Apply Mapping" to process the file and save the mapping preferences, or "Cancel" to abort.
 You can also click "Reset" to reset the mapping to the default values.

     !Data Mapper UI Placeholder
-    _(Ideally, replace this with an actual screenshot of the GenericCsvDataMapper component in action)_
+    _(Ideally, replace this with an actual screenshot of the OverviewDataMapper component in action)_

 ### 3.2.
 Viewing Data